jonathanalgar/alttexter/README.md

 ## Overview

-`gpt4-vision-preview` wrapper service to batch generate alternative ('alt') text and title attributes for images defined in markdown formatted files.
+LLM wrapper service (currently `gpt4-vision-preview`) to batch generate alt text and title attributes for images defined in markdown formatted text.

-Exists to abstract interaction with the OpenAI and LangSmith APIs and provides a single interface for clients.
-Currently there is [alttexter-ghclient](https://github.com/jonathanalgar/alttexter-ghclient) but I'm excited about building for VSC too.
+Exists to abstract interaction with the LLM and LangSmith APIs and provide a single interface for clients, for example [alttexter-ghclient](https://github.com/jonathanalgar/alttexter-ghclient).

 See OpenAPI specification for the service [here](https://app.swaggerhub.com/apis/JONATHANALGARGITHUB/alttexter/0.1).